 Enter a valid license key and click Next.

 - Choose a starter site - select this option if you want to install a site that demonstrates the capabilities of Kentico.

-If you're new to Kentico, it's highly recommended to start with the Dancing Goat or Corporate Site sample site.
+If you're new to Kentico, it's highly recommended that you start with the sample Corporate Site.

 Step 7 - Starter Site Creation Log